 This section includes instructions about configuring your device.
-To learn more about how streaming and storage works, go to .
+To learn more about how streaming and storage works, go to Streaming and storage on page 49.

 Reduce bandwidth and storage

 Reducing the bandwidth can lead to loss of detail in the image.